 -o, --output-format | text, json, or stream-json.
 Use json for scripting. |

---policy / --admin-policy | Load policy files for the Policy Engine, used to lock down tools per-team. |
+--policy / --admin-policy | Load Policy Engine policy files for team-level lockdown. |

---allowed-mcp-server-names | Only enable the named MCP servers for this run. |
+--allowed-mcp-server-names | Only enable named MCP servers for this run. |

---screen-reader | Optimize TUI output for screen readers. |
+--screen-reader | Optimise TUI output for screen readers. |

 -d, --debug | Open the F12 debug console with raw event logs. |

--v, --version | Print the version and exit. |
+-v, --version | Print version and exit. |

 Headless mode for scripting